ishine/e2e_lfmmi/README.md

 # e2e_lfmmi
-This is the implementation of paper CONSISTENT TRAINING AND DECODING FOR END-TO-END SPEECH RECOGNITIONUSING LATTICE-FREE MMI submitted to ICASSP2022
+This is the official implementation of paper CONSISTENT TRAINING AND DECODING FOR END-TO-END SPEECH RECOGNITIONUSING LATTICE-FREE MMI submitted to ICASSP2022.
+Code will be released once accepted.